NP-Omix/BioCompass/docs/installation.rst

 From sources
 ------------

-The sources for Gene Cluster Network can be downloaded from the `Github repo`_.
+The sources for BioCompass can be downloaded from the `Github repo`_.

 You can either clone the public repository: